albin102/Gallary-Album/README.md

-# Gallerie - A Photo Search App
+# Gallary - A Photo Search App

 ## Languages used